Overview

 • Before diving into multiclass settings such as SVM or Softmax, it is useful to first study the binary classification problem, where there are only two possible outcomes (e.g., “cat” vs. “not cat”).
 Many of the principles in multiclass classification extend from this simpler case.

 • In binary classification, we typically assign labels as \(y_i \in \{0, 1\}\) or equivalently \(y_i \in \{-1, +1\}\).
-Given an input \(x_i\), the model predicts a scalar score \(s = f(x_i; W, b)\), which is then mapped to a probability that the input belongs to the positive class.
+Given an input \(x_i\), the model predicts a scalar score:

 Logistic Regression Model

-• Logistic regression models the conditional probability of class membership using the sigmoid (logistic) function:
+• The most common binary classifier is Logistic Regression (Cox, 1958).
+Logistic regression models the conditional probability of class membership using the sigmoid (logistic) function:

-\(\) P(Y = 1 \mid X = x_i) = \sigma(s) = \frac{1}{1 + e^{-s}} \(\)
+\[P(Y = 1 \mid X = x_i) = \sigma(s) = \frac{1}{1 + e^{-s}}\]

-• \(s = W^T x_i + b\) is the linear score,
+• \(s = W^T x_i + b\) is the linear score.

-• The sigmoid function squashes any real-valued score into the interval \((0, 1)\), making it interpretable as a probability.
+• The sigmoid squashes any real-valued score into the interval \((0, 1)\), making it interpretable as a probability.

 • If \(P(Y=1 \mid X=x_i) > 0.5\), the model predicts the positive class; otherwise, it predicts the negative class.